catt-tung/catt-tung/README.md

 Prior to engineering, I worked as a Business Development Manager in London (UK) on [balena.io’s](balena.io) [EtcherPro](https://www.balena.io/etcher-pro/) team.
 Inspired by the capabilities of shipping Docker containers on Raspberry Pi's, I created the conception of the [Inkyshot](https://github.com/balenalabs/inkyshot) project while working as a hardware/supply chain manager and logistics/operations specialist for the company.

 Later on, I started my hands on coding experience with General Assembly's Software Engineering Intensive, and have been working in technical roles ever since.
-In terms of programming primarily worked in Python for work, and JavaScript for personal projects.
+In terms of programming, I primarily worked in Python for work, and JavaScript for personal projects.
 In other aspects of work, I've worked with Linux, Docker, and now going on into Kubernetes.

 Apart from coding, I've lived in many countries and cities and speak multiple languages - English  🇬🇧&🇺🇸 , Mandarin 🇹🇼, Italian🇮🇹&🤌, Spanish🇪🇸, and some Bulgarian🇧🇬 and Taiwanese🇹🇼.
 I've had so many incredible experiences in so many different cultures and world cities, and feel like it's all just getting started.